Taichi Teshima

 Taichi Teshima (手嶋多一, born 16 October 1968) is a Japanese professional golfer.

+Career

 Teshima was born in Fukuoka.
 He has won eight tournaments on the Japan Golf Tour, and featured in the top 100 of the Official World Golf Rankings.
 He played on the European Tour in 2007 after coming through qualifying school but failed to retain his card, finishing outside the top 150 of the Order of Merit.